What is Tiagabine ?

 Precautions

-• Tell your doctor or pharmacist if you are allergic to tiagabine or if you have any other allergies before taking it.
-Inactive ingredients in this product might cause allergic reactions or other problems.
+• Allergies: Inform your doctor if you are allergic to Tiagabine or any other medications.
+The product may contain inactive ingredients that can cause allergic reactions or other problems.

-• Tell your doctor or pharmacist about your medical history, especially if you have: liver disease, mental/mood disorders (such as depression, suicidal thoughts), or a seizure that does not stop (status epilepticus).
+• Medical History: Discuss your medical history with your doctor, especially if you have liver disease, mental/mood disorders (such as depression or suicidal thoughts), or a seizure that does not stop (status epilepticus).

-• Older adults may be more sensitive to the drug's side effects, particularly dizziness or confusion.
-These effects may increase the likelihood of falling.
+• Older Adults: May be more sensitive to the side effects, particularly dizziness or confusion, which may increase the likelihood of falling.

-• This medication should be used only when prescribed by the doctor during pregnancy.
-Discuss the benefits and drawbacks.
+• Pregnancy: Use only when prescribed during pregnancy.
+Discuss the benefits and drawbacks with your doctor.

 Interactions

-• Inform your doctor or pharmacist if you are taking any other drowsy products, such as alcohol, antihistamines, sleep or anxiety medications, muscle relaxants, or opioid pain relievers.
+• Drowsy Products: Inform your doctor if you are taking other drowsy products, such as alcohol, antihistamines, sleep or anxiety medications, muscle relaxants, or opioid pain relievers.

-• Check the labels of all your medications because they may contain drowsy ingredients.
-Inquire with your pharmacist about how to use those products safely.
+• Medication Labels: Check labels for drowsy ingredients.
+Consult your pharmacist on how to use those products safely.

 Overdose

-If someone has taken an overdose of this medicine and has serious symptoms such as passing out or trouble breathing, seek medical advice.
-Never take more than what is prescribed to you by your doctor.
+• Emergency: In case of overdose with serious symptoms such as passing out or trouble breathing, seek medical advice immediately.
+Never take more than the prescribed dose.

 Missed Dose

-If you forget to take any dose, take it as soon as you remember it.
-If it is already the time for the next dose, skip the forgotten dose.
-Take your next medicine at the regular time schedule.
+• Procedure: If you miss a dose, take it as soon as you remember.
+If it is almost time for the next dose, skip the missed dose and take the next one at the regular schedule.
 Do not double the dose.

 Storage